JacobMitchell088/SpotifyConcerts/README.md

 ### "invalid state" after Spotify login

 Your browser is on a different hostname than what Spotify is redirecting to.
-Session cookies are scoped per *hostname*, and `localhost` ≠ `127.0.0.1` as far as the browser is concerned.
+Session cookies are scoped per *hostname*, and `localhost` ≠ `127.0.0.1`.
 Make sure:
 - You access the frontend at `http://127.0.0.1:5173`.
 - Your Spotify redirect URI is exactly `http://127.0.0.1:8000/api/auth/callback`.
 - Your `.env` `FRONTEND_URL` is `http://127.0.0.1:5173`.

 ### Vite proxy error `ECONNREFUSED`

-Two possible causes:
 1. Uvicorn isn't running.
 2. Node 18+ resolves `localhost` to IPv6 (`::1`) first; if uvicorn only binds to IPv4 `127.0.0.1`, the proxy can't reach it.
 The `vite.config.js` in this repo already pins the proxy target to `http://127.0.0.1:8000` to avoid this.

+### Spotify 401 spilling out as 500

+You have a session minted before refresh-token storage was added.
+Log out and back in once — the new session will store the refresh token, and the wrapper in `_call_spotify` will silently refresh expired access tokens going forward.

 ### Ticketmaster `429 Too Many Requests`

 Free tier is 5 req/sec.
-The backend throttles to 4 req/sec and backs off 1s on a 429.
-If you still hit this, lower "Top artists" or reduce search frequency. **Never paste the failing URL into a public chat / issue / screenshot — the API key is in the query string.
-Rotate it immediately at the Ticketmaster developer portal if leaked.**
+The client uses `Semaphore(4)` plus exponential-backoff retries that honor `Retry-After`.
+If you still hit this, lower "Top artists" or wait a moment between searches. **Never paste a failing URL into a public chat / issue / screenshot — the API key is in the query string.
+Rotate it immediately at the Ticketmaster portal if leaked.**

-### Top artists list is empty

-Spotify removed several Web API endpoints in late 2024 (related artists, audio features, recommendations) and changed parts of others.
-If you see backend errors like `KeyError: 'genres'`, you're hitting a similar regression — check the response shape against current Spotify docs and use `.get(...)` defensively.
+### Search returns nothing for a city

+The search uses Nominatim (OpenStreetMap) to geocode your text into a lat/lng.
+If Nominatim can't find a match, you'll see a yellow warning like *"no geocoding match for 'Wakanda'"* and the search runs without a location filter.
+For ambiguous city names, add a state code (`"Springfield, IL"` vs `"Springfield, MO"`) to disambiguate.

 ### Browser geolocation isn't populating